 Don't be deceived by sugary opening and first episodes of Madoka!
 It's MUCH darker than it appears at first look, I would even say it is far more serious and dramatic than S;G. Story is written by Gen Urobuchi, who publicly "apologized for intentionally misleading people that Mahou Shoujo Madoka★Magica is a cute healing anime".
-Wikipedia describes its
+Wikipedia describes its genre as

 Both have a dark and nasty plot twist you don't see coming.

 I literally can't say why, or else it would be a massive spoiler (on both ends), but just trust me when I say the two are EXTREMELY similar.